mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 App.ApplicationRoute = Ember.Route.extend(Ember.SimpleAuth.ApplicationRouteMixin);
 ```

-This adds actions to `App.ApplicationRoute` like `authenticateSession` and
+This adds some actions to `App.ApplicationRoute` like `authenticateSession` and
 `invalidateSession` as well as callback actions that are triggered when the
 session's authentication state changes like `sessionAuthenticationSucceeded` or
 `sessionInvalidationSucceeded` (see the
 [API docs for `ApplicationRouteMixin`](http://ember-simple-auth.simplabs.com/ember-simple-auth-api-docs.html#Ember-SimpleAuth-ApplicationRouteMixin)).

-__Displaying e.g. login/logout buttons in the UI depending on the session's
+Displaying e.g. login/logout buttons in the UI depending on the session's
-authentication state__ then is as easy as:
+authentication state then is as easy as:

 ```html
 {{#if session.isAuthenticated}}